towolf/towolf.github.com/docs/PsychDemos/MovieDemos/PlayMoviesWithoutGapDemo2.markdown

 Pressing ESC ends the demo.

 Movies are played one after each other.
-We try to minimize perceptible gaps between end of movie i and start of movie i\+1 by asynchronous
+We try to minimize perceptible gaps between end of movie i and start of movie i+1 by asynchronous
-loading: While movie i is played back, we ask Psychtoolbox to load the next movie i\+1 in the background, so startup time for movie i\+1 will be minimized.
+loading: While movie i is played back, we ask Psychtoolbox to load the next movie i+1 in the background, so startup time for movie i+1 will be minimized.

 This method uses only one 'movie' object for successive, gapless playback of many movie files.
-The advantage is simplicity in use and maximum quality in the sense that movies should play back\-to\-back without any significant delays between them.
+The advantage is simplicity in use and maximum quality in the sense that movies should play back-to-back without any significant delays between them.
 The downside is loss in flexibility.
 This method only works if all movies have exactly the same image size, color depth and format, aspect ratio and playback framerate.
 They may